-Load is used to determine the table's column, where the value will be used (X axis).
-The example of the sensor, which voltage (or frequency) can be used as load, are, for example: TPS (for NA engines only!), MAP sensor, MAF sensor, etc.
+Load determines the table's column for the X-axis, indicating where the value will be applied.
+For example, sensors such as TPS (for NA engines only!), MAP sensor, MAF sensor, etc., can supply voltage or frequency as load.

 To obtain as many signal modifications as possible, the range of the input signal must be correctly configured (Analog Inputs Configuration menu).
 The minimal and maximal value of the chosen analog input should be set for the correct highest and lowest frequency value indicated by the sensor.